-Phoenix Premises Liability Lawyer
+Phoenix Premises Liability Lawyers

 A landowner or his management company has the absolute duty to maintain their property in such condition that it is safe for invitees, licenses and even trespassers.
 If an individual is injured while walking on the property of another, due to a malfunction in the stairs, stairwells, elevator, broken debris, slippery floors, negligent security services or other circumstances, the landowner will be culpable and negligent for any medical expenses arising out of the accident.
 If you were injured in a premises liability incident, contact your Phoenix personal injury attorney immediately for a free consultation.
 Curiel and Runion offer a free case review to discuss the potential legal options that may be available to you.